r0mankon/MacOS-OC-BigSur-Dell-5570/README.md

 - Wifi/Bluetooth (Ethernet is working perfectly)
 - Brightness control (F11 & F12)

-Follow the Official OpenCore guide on [Dortania](https://dortania.github.io/getting-started/) then you can use my EFI files and config.
+Follow the Official OpenCore guide on [Dortania](https://dortania.github.io/getting-started/) then you can use my EFI files and config. [work in progress]

 Happy hackintoshing :)